 Yes!
 You'll probably want to give some extra thought as to how you can apply this training in a real-world setting.
-People that are not working could bring this into a community of which they are a part, a volunteer cause, a board of directors that they serve on, or could initiate a project within their own neighborhood.
+People that are not working could bring this into a community of which they are a part, a volunteer cause, a board of directors that they serve on, a church or community center, or could initiate a project within their own neighborhood.

 What is the ACT Capstone project?

 An essential part of this training is an Applied Capstone Project that each participant will create, deliver, and report back on during the course of the Applied Compassion Training.
 Participants will begin designing these projects right from the start of the training and will be required to deliver them by Summer 2021, reporting back to the faculty by October 2021.